Photo courtesy of the City of Cambridge Archives

 Come discover the shared responsibility for the River’s preservation and learn what can be done to help protect this vital resource for future generations.

-Check the McDougall Cottage Historic Site website for their regular hours.
+Check the McDougall Cottage Historic Site website for their daily hours.

 Thank You!